input-output-hk/partner-chains-smart-contracts/docs/Specification.md

 **Workflow:**

-1. Call the initialize sidechain endpoint to generate the `SidechainParams` for a new sidechain.
+1. Call the initialize sidechain endpoint(s) to generate the `SidechainParams` for a new sidechain.
 2. Use the given sidechain parameters for the rest of the endpoints to work with this sidechain.

 **Endpoint params:**